What Are the Pros and Cons of Owning a Dog Kennel?

 Another disadvantage to owning a dog kennel is that it can be a challenging business.

 It is not all kisses and bow ribbons for a dog kennel business.
-You might not have much free time anymore as you thought.
+You might not have as much free time anymore as you thought.

 It can also be physically draining and emotionally taxing.
 These creatures can be messy, too, and you can’t afford to be squeamish when dealing with them.